-Per legislation, the Governing Board is responsible for expanding the collected data set by requesting additional data points from data providers, in the context of data quality, legal concerns, costs, and preserving the neutrality of the data system.
-However, the Governing Board may not require a data provider to collect data that the data provider is not legally allowed, under other applicable laws, to collect.
+- (A) Approving additional data providers. - (B) Requesting additional data points from data providers, in the context of data quality, legal concerns, costs, and preserving the neutrality of the data system.
+The governing board shall not require a data provider to collect data that the data provider is not legally allowed, under other applicable laws, to collect."
+[Education Code 10866 (b)(4)]

-The Participation Agreement that was signed by all of the data providers notes that the data elements provided may be modified by data providers and the Office to include additional elements without the need to re-execute the Participation Agreement.
+The Participation Agreement that was signed by all the data providers notes:

+"6.1.1.5 The data elements in Exhibits 2A and 2B may be modified by each Data Provider and the Managing Entity to include additional elements by the Data Provider without the need to re-execute this agreement.
 The Governing Board may add or remove requested data points based on changes in the usage of the element.
-If vetted through the Governing Board for a legitimate public purpose, data elements may be eliminated or reassigned to another data provider.
+If vetted through the Governing Board for a legitimate public purpose, data elements in Exhibits 2A and 2B may be eliminated or reassigned to another Data Provider.